How to look after a Lasius Niger (Black Garden Ant Farm at home)?

 Do not disturb and Do not feed your ant colony during this period.
 Checking them once 24 hours after arrival is enough.

 Lasius Niger queens are fully claustral so feeding is not needed until the first workers, aka nanitics, arrive.
-This usually takes around a month after the nuptial flight.
+This usually takes around a month after the nuptial flight, also known as flying ant day.

 What Ant Farm?